Interface binding

 2 methods are available for implicit invocation:

 Named invocation is not available for now.
-Please open an issue to discuss about your needs.
+Feel free to open an issue to discuss your needs.

 type Metric interface {